sjbennett123/vindalebynight/content/current_writeups/A Plague at the Inn/_index.md

 synopsis: |
   The Dire Chaos Rats have escaped and have invaded the inn next door to the storehouse.
 Screams of the patrons can be heard as soon as the adventurers exit the storehouse.
 This is round two with the rats.

-  If a Rat downs a PC, they will infect them on the count of "I infect you one, I infect you two, I infect you three."
+  If a Rat downs a PC, they can bite and infect them on the count of "I infect you one, I infect you two, I infect you three."
 The PC will then become Infected (see running notes).
-There should be approximately 30 Dire Chaos Rat spawns.
+There needs to be approximately 30 Dire Chaos Rat spawns.
 These rats, unlike their just born counterparts, will target, attack, and infect every adventurer they can.

-  If Velray Fisttoe is used, he will be screaming for help when the adventurers exit the storehouse, and will thank the adventurers profusely after they clear out the rats from their inn.
+  If Velray Fisttoe is used, they will be screaming for help when the adventurers exit the storehouse, and will thank the adventurers profusely after they clear out the rats from their inn.

 outcomes:
   - The PCs go for round two with the rats